Healthy Italian Cooking at Home

 • 4 cups cherry tomatoes, halved

-• 1 cup kalamata olives (Cracked green olives work too) or 1 cup other brine-cured black olives, chopped
+• 1 cup kalamata olives or cracked green olives, chopped

 • 6 garlic cloves, minced